Henderson Forsythe: Television and film

 His television credits included a recurring role as Big Bud on the television series Eight is Enough, which he reprised for another television series starring Scott Bakula called Eisenhower and Lutz.
 He appeared in many movies, such as Silkwood and Chances Are.
 In 1965, he briefly carried his As the World Turns character, Dr. David Stewart, over to the prime time soap Our Private World.
 Other soap operas on which he appeared are From These Roots and The Edge of Night.

-Personal life
+Personal life and death

 Forsythe married actress Dorothea Maria Carlson on May 26, 1942 (d.
 November, 2010).
 They had two sons, Eric, a professor at The University of Iowa and Jason, a writer.
 He died of undisclosed causes, aged 88, at Williamsburg Landing in Williamsburg, Virginia.